STADIUM DUDE’S NHL ARENA RANK: #2

 - Last visited: 2020

 Montreal has a better pure hockey atmosphere.
 Games in Tampa and Nashville are more fun.
 Winnipeg fans display more passion.
 Chicago has a bigger scoreboard.
-The new arenas in Detroit and Vegas have glitzier “Wow” elements.
+The new arenas in Detroit and Seattle have glitzier “Wow” elements.
 But no building is more impressive than the Oilers’ new downtown palace, Rogers Place.
-Add the fact that it’s filled by savvy hockey fans, and you have my choice for best arena in the NHL.
+Add the fact that it’s filled by savvy hockey fans, and you have my choice for best physical arena in the NHL and the rink that sits #2 overall.

 The Oilers, for a relatively young franchise, have one of the most storied histories in the game.
 Its five Stanley Cups are tied for the most of any expansion team.
 Its fan base loves its hockey and knows its hockey.
 Despite a very lean decade-and-a-half (the Oilers had but one playoff appearance between the 06-07 and 18-19 seasons, and picked first overall four times in that span), fans still showed up to support their Oilers en masse.
 They deserve a palace like this.